 After the accident, you will need to file an accident report by contacting law enforcement.
 If there are witnesses on the scene, you may want to see if anyone took photos.
 Through law enforcement and witnesses, you have a strong chance of winning a civil lawsuit after the accident.

 Duncan Firm will investigate your case in order to make sure you are compensated for your losses.
-Having served clients in Arkansas, California, and New York, our lawyers are experienced with hit and run accidents and will take the necessary steps to bring our clients justice.
+Having served clients in Little Rock, Los Angeles, New York City, and nationwide, our lawyers are experienced with hit and run accidents and will take the necessary steps to bring our clients justice.
 If you are the victim of a commercial hit and run accident, you may be compensated for the following:

 Contact us today to get started.